open-education-hub/operating-systems/content/chapters/compute/lab/content/benchmarks.md

 Specifically, modern CPUs have the capacity to run multiple tasks in parallel.
 But they do not provide a means to decide which task to run at each moment.
 The OS comes as an _orchestrator_ to **schedule** the way these tasks (that we will later call threads) are allowed to run and use the CPU's resources.
-This way OS tells the CPU what code to run on each CPU core so that it reaches a good balance between high throughput (running many instructions) and fair access to CPU cores.
+This way, the OS tells the CPU what code to run on each CPU core so that it reaches a good balance between high throughput (running many instructions) and fair access to CPU cores.

 It is cumbersome for a user-level application to interact directly with the CPU.
 The developer would have to write hardware-specific code which is not scalable and is difficult to maintain.